On Calculating the Chromatic Symmetric Function: Acknowledgments

 \section{Acknowledgments}

 The authors would like to express their gratitude to Farid Aliniaeifard for his invaluable supervision and assistance throughout this project, which would have been impossible without his help and insights.
+We also extend our appreciation to José Aliste-Prieto and Shu Xiao Li for their constructive comments, which significantly contributed to improving the clarity of this paper.